-E08130-P78987 KEEP THIS PORTIC ON FOR YOUR RE CORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-DETACH AND RETU S PORTIC N ONLY CARA THERAPEUTICS, INC. For All Withhold All For All Except To withhold authority to vote for an individual Except" and write the number of the dual nominee, mark "For ne nominee on the line The Board of Directors recommends you vote FOR the following: below.
-Election of Directors Nominees: 01) Jeffrey L. Ives, Ph.D.02) Dean Slagel The Board of Directors recommends you vote FOR pro posal 2.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+The Board of Directors recommends you vote FOR the following: 1.
+Election of Directors Nominees 01) Derek Chalmers, Ph.D.
+02) Martin Vogelbaum The Board of Directors recommends you vote FOR proposal 2.
 For Against Abstain 2.
-Ratification of the appointment of Ernst & Young LLF as the re gistered pub olic accountir ng firm for the fiscal year ending December 3: 1, 2016.
-NOTE: Such other business as may properly come before the meetin g or any adj ournment th ereof.
+Ratification of the appointment of Ernst & Young LLP as the reg istered public acco ounting firr n for the fiscal year ending December 31, 2017.
+NOTE : Such other business as may properly come before the meeting g or any adjournme ent thereof.
 Please sign exactly as your name(s) appear(s) hereon.
-Wh should each sign personally.
+When signing a s attorn iey, executo or, administ trator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corp en signing oration or as attorney partnership, , executor, a please sign administrator, or other fiduciary, please give fu in full corporate or partnership name by auth ıll title as such.
-Joint owners orized officer. ; -

-Signature (Joint Owners)
+If a corpor ation o r partnershi p, please s ign in full corporate or partnership name, by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date